 What Are Transportation Costs?

 Transportation costs are the expenses you make related to transportation operations including raw materials, driver wages, employee salaries, vehicle maintenance, vehicle operations, and finished products.
-Some of the transport costs are fixed while others are variable.
+Some of the transportation costs are fixed, while others are variable.

 For instance, gas or fuel costs are variable because fuel prices keep changing.
 The insurance costs, however, have a fixed premium, depending on the policy you have opted for.